adityabichhave/facial-reaction-password/README.md

 🧠 Facial Reaction Password (FRP)

-A next-generation biometric authentication system based on facial micro-reactions, blinking, and movement patterns.
+A next-generation biometric authentication system that identifies users using facial micro-reactions, blinking behavior, and natural movement patterns.

-FRP uses AI-powered facial landmark tracking, DTW sequence matching, and anti-spoofing checks to authenticate users based on subtle, unique micro-expressions.
+Unlike traditional passwords or face-recognition systems, FRP records your reaction sequence (blink → smile → slight head movement, etc.) and uses AI to verify it.
-It works using a standard webcam — no specialized hardware required.
+It works using any standard webcam — no specialized hardware needed.

 🚀 Features
 🔹 Real-Time Facial Landmark Tracking

-Powered by MediaPipe Face Landmarker, detecting 468+ facial points with high precision.
+Powered by MediaPipe Face Landmarker, detecting 468+ facial points with high precision and low latency.

-🔹 Reaction-Based Password (Instead of text passwords)
+🔹 Reaction-Based Password (Instead of Text Passwords)

-User performs a natural facial reaction sequence (blink, smile, movement).
+Users perform a natural facial sequence which becomes the unique password template.
-This sequence becomes the "password".

-🔹 AI Matching Using DTW Algorithm

-Dynamic Time Warping compares reaction sequences to stored templates.
+🔹 AI Matching Using Dynamic Time Warping (DTW)

+DTW compares two sets of motion-based landmark sequences to determine user identity.

-🔹 Anti-Spoofing Detection
+🔹 Anti-Spoofing System

-Prevents fake login attempts using:
+Detects and blocks fake login attempts using:

 Motion variance